oliverkuchies/folio/src/content/blog/reflections-on-ai.md

 With this structure, I'm able to quickly jump around and manage my agents while also using my time to make modifications to the PRs produced to ensure no AI-generated slop falls through.

 P.S.
 I wrote this article without AI, but I formatted it with AI.
+I'm still using my brain.
 Cool huh?